Dependable darkening of cars and "part-time camper"

 If you want to hang up curtain rods in a camper without damaging the interior panelling with drilling, super magnets are a simple solution.
 Advantages are secure mounting and demounting without residue or scratches, provided that there is an iron sheet panelling in the upper window area.

-Alternatively, you could use three rubberizsed pot magnets to begin with, which combine the two positive features.
+Alternatively, you could use three rubberised pot magnets type ITNG-16 to begin with, since they already combine these two positive features.

-In the middle and at the bottom of the curtains magnets are sewed in to tighten the fabric on the sides and the seam.
+In the middle and at the bottom of the curtains are additional sewn-in magnets that are almost invisible and allow for the fabric on the sides and the seam to be tightened.

 Mr S first attached the magnets in the desired spot before sliding the threaded rod through the curtain seam.
 Next, he passed the threaded rod through the eyelets.
 To prevent the curtain rods from suddenly falling off while the camper van is moving, he attached hex nuts to the ends.
 In the pictures, you can see the final result of this clever mounting solution for car curtains.